valeriupredoi/valeriupredoi.github.io/pages/access-calls-detailed.md

 *Your personal data (name, surname, e-mail address) will be collected by CERFACS for selecting and maintaining your candidacy.
 The legal basis of the processing is Article 6 (1) lit. e General Data Protection Regulation (GDPR) .
 Your data might be shared among ISENES3 partners and will be deleted at the end of the IS-ENES3 project.
 In accordance with the European GDPR, you can ask for data rectification, data access and data erasure by contacting Eric Maisonnave (eric.maisonnave[at]cerfacs.fr).*

+**The results of the OASIS support call will be available in the deliverable D6.4.**

 <hr style="border:2px solid gray">

 ### <a name="cordex5"></a>5th call for Access to Advanced Analysis Platforms for CMIP6 and CORDEX